Legend-Media/assignment-lead-routing-delivery/README.md

 - **Scope:** designed for roughly **4 days** of focused work.
 If you find yourself going well beyond that, stop and write down in `ARCHITECTURE.md` what you'd do next — knowing where to stop is part of the signal.
-- This is a **paid** assignment; payment details are in your offer email.
 - **Using AI assistants is allowed.** We use them too.
 We care that you understand, can defend, and would maintain every line you submit.
 A short note on how you used them (in `ARCHITECTURE.md`) is welcome but optional.
-- **Questions are welcome.** If anything is ambiguous, make a reasonable assumption, write it down in `ARCHITECTURE.md`, and keep going — or reach out.
+- **Questions are welcome.** If anything is ambiguous, make a reasonable assumption, write it down in `ARCHITECTURE.md`, and keep going or reach out.
 Reasonable assumptions never count against you.

 We're looking forward to seeing how you think.
 Good luck!